Ayms/node-dom/README.md

 dom(page,level,options) : level is not used

 	options =	{
 								url:url,
 								features: {
 											FetchExternalResources  : {script:'', img:'', input:'', link:''},
 											ProcessExternalResources: {script:'',img:'',link:'',input:''},
 											removeScript: true, //Remove scripts for innerHTML and outerHTML output },
 								cookie: jar
 	};

 Remove from features if you don't want to use it :

 - script : load and execute scripts
 - link : load links
 - img/input : load images and background images, retrieve the size, assign width/height to the objects
 - removeScript : it's generally useless to keep scripts in inner/outerHTML output, so default should be true.
-Whatever is the setting, scripts present in innerHTML or outerHTML will not execute.
+Whatever is the setting, scripts present in innerHTML or outerHTML will not execute as it is specified in standards.

-## Ressources sequencing :
+## Resources sequencing :

-Unlike browsers scripts execution is a little defer here, scripts are loaded and queued (inline and outside), then executed in the right order on document.close() (which queue document) and onload is fired.
+Unlike browsers scripts execution is a little defer here, so it can not block the construction of the DOM, scripts are loaded and queued (inline and outside), then executed in the right order on document.close() (which queue document) and onload is fired.

 Since scripts can add others, queue can extend after document (then their execution can continue after readyState "complete").